mmasima/react/README.md

-a simple github API thats gets a users github username and displays their name, image and company
+a simple github API thats gets a users github username and displays their name, image and company using react